-SECTION IV: APPLICATION OF FEDERAL CCR RULE CLOSURE REQUIREMENTS TO DEP FACILITIES

-3 Q. IN YOUR OPINION, IF DEP'S CCR ASH PONDS WERE ONLY 4 REQUIRED TO COMPLY WITH THE FEDERAL REGULATIONS, 5 WOULD CLOSURE BY EXCAVATION BE REQUIRED OR BE THE 6 MOST PRUDENT CLOSURE APPROACH?

-7 Each of the surface impoundments that I was asked to evaluate is required to A. 8 close under federal regulations separate and apart from the closure requirements 9 imposed by South Carolina or North Carolina.
+1 2 SECTION IV: APPLICATION OF FEDERAL CCR RULE CLOSURE REQUIREMENTS TO DEP FACILITIES 3 Q. IN YOUR OPINION, IF DEP'S CCR ASH PONDS WERE ONLY 4 REQUIRED TO COMPLY WITH THE FEDERAL REGULATIONS, 5 WOULD CLOSURE BY EXCAVATION BE REQUIRED OR BE THE 6 MOST PRUDENT CLOSURE APPROACH?
+7 A. Each of the surface impoundments that I was asked to evaluate is required to 8 close under federal regulations separate and apart from the closure requirements 9 imposed by South Carolina or North Carolina.
 DEP has developed closure 10 plans for these units as required to comply with the federal regulations, which 11 are currently self-implementing.
 Each of these impoundments do not meet 12 federal liner requirements for existing CCR units and the units are not allowed 13 to continue to operate.
 In addition, the surface impoundments do not meet one 14 or more of the location standards under the federal regulations, again resulting 15 in required closure.
-All of the CCR ash ponds I was asked to review are located 16 within five feet of groundwater and several do not comply with other federal 17 location restrictions that prohibit existing units from operating in wetlands, 18 seismic impact areas, or unstable areas.51 of whether a CCR unit can comply with the closure-in-place standards is a sitespecific one.
+All of the CCR ash ponds I was asked to review are located 16 within five feet of groundwater and several do not comply with other federal 17 location restrictions that prohibit existing units from operating in wetlands, 18 seismic impact areas, or unstable areas.
+51 19 While the federal regulations offer two options for closure, as discussed 20 in the previous section of my testimony, certain performance standards must be 21 met for an owner or operator to utilize the closure-in-place option.
+The analysis of whether a CCR unit can comply with the closure-in-place standards is a site-specific one.
 Many of the DEP CCR units have ash in contact with groundwater and cannot meet the first closure-in-place performance standard without extensive site-specific engineering.
 Others are located in seismic or unstable areas or in wetlands, each of which can create significant challenges for meeting one or more of the closure-in-place performance standards.